jarencecasisirano/philippine-eagle-habitat-analysis/README.md

    - Incorporates Moran’s I, spatial regression, variogram analysis, and kriging as taught in class.
 2. **GIS and Remote Sensing Integration**:
    - Combines remote sensing data with spatial statistical tools.
+   - Includes the analysis of vector-based typhoon tracks in conjunction with raster datasets.
 3. **Feasibility**:
    - Uses freely available data and reproducible workflows in R.